 TIP: If we don’t want any column then there is no point to add it into your SQL command.

-Click ok and drag the blue arrow from OLE DB Source to Derived Column Transformation.
+Click ok and drag the blue arrow from OLE DB Source to Derived Column Transformation in SSIS.
 This will allow the transformation to use the source data.

 STEP 5: Double click or right click on the ssis derived column transformation to edit

 - Derived Column Name: Provide any unique name.
 Same like Alias column in T-SQL

-- Derived Column: It Provides 2 options.
+- Derived Column: This SSIS derived column provides 2 options.
 Whether you want to add this as a new column or you want to replace any existing column with this one

 - Expression: In this place, we will write custom expression by combining the built-in SSIS function, variables and Columns.

 - Precision: When we are adding any new column then Derived Column Transformation in SSIS automatically sets the precision for numeric data based on the data type.
 The value of this is read-only.

 - Scale: When we are adding any new column then Derived Column Transformation automatically sets the scale for numeric data based on the data type.
 The value of this is read-only.

 - Code Page: When we are adding any new column then Derived Column Transformation automatically sets the code page for the DT_STR data type.

 - Configure error output: Specify how to handle errors.